alufers/platform/packages/example-app/README.md

+:warning: **This is a fork of the original project**

+It enables Ivy and makes it work with Angular 13+

 # Example App: Zoo Animals

 This is a sample project showing how the following packages work together to make a simple